remy415/remy415/README.md

-# 👋 About me: Jack of All Trades, King of Some Trades. 👋
+# 👋 About me: Jack of All Trades, King of Some. 👋
 ## 👀 I’m interested in...
   * ✨✨✨ __`Cool technology`__ ✨✨✨